 Outreach & Advocacy Services for Immigrant Student Success (OASISS)

-safe space and with personnel that is sensitive, knowledgeable and experienced working with undocumented students.
+in a safe space and with personnel that is sensitive, knowledgeable and experienced working with undocumented students.

 What is AB540?

 Assembly Bill 540 is a California law that allows qualified students to pay in-state tuition at the State's institutions of higher education.
 AB540 does not grant State or Federal financial eligibility, and only provides an exemption to the requirements of paying non-resident tuition.